Updated: Nov 3

 Following the intricate work, the piece goes into an acid rinse to remove all roughness, and to make the glass sparkle clearly.
 This glass rugby ball for a tournament trophy sparkled brightly when held in a sunbeam.

 Following the tour, we were led into the gift shop (of course, tours always end in the gift shop).
 What a treat of sparkling glass.
-The colours are vibrant; the clarity and quality of the glass is apparent in every beautiful display.
+The colours are vibrant; the clarity and quality of the glass are apparent in every beautiful display.
 Yes, the prices will make you gasp but there are affordable little pieces and seconds in the displays.
 For those who decide to splurge, shipping can be arranged.